maggieyh/AppTrack/AppIdea.md

  // do something with your title variable
 }

+*  the request button on customer-result-view should be gone when the request already made
 * Search Function for Customer:
     * SearchByCountyViewController's tableview only
 * Request sending function ( tap then initiate an instance of Request class, add new cell in to next item)